ivanonchi/metrics/Frontend/README.md

 #### MetricForm

 The form to post metrics.
+I implemented the API call in the same component but extracting to a separate api module would be advisable.

 ### MetricsAveragesChart